open/close all folders

 - Everything's Better with Monkeys: The headset-wearing monkey that flings banana peels cops to keep them from arresting her in the first Wario Ware game.

-- Fiery Redhead: She's taking multiple jobs at once.
+- Fiery Redhead: She's a very enegetic character with multiple jobs and hobbies.

 - Genki Girl: She's peppy, cute, and a go-getter.